 During the first two days of the hike we move through lush green landscape having several meadows inhabited by local gaddis (shepherds).
 This is a very enjoyable and relaxed stage and one camps at beautiful spots.
 We walk along rivers and streams and cross a few waterfalls.
 There is an interesting mix of spruce, horse chestnut, pine, deodar, oak and birch trees all along this section.
 Shepherd dogs, sheep, white capped redstarts and whistling thrushes comprise the wildlife you get to encounter.
 Depending upon the season you will also get to see a good variety of alpine flowers.
 Next stage we approach the Hampta pass through a relatively challenging terrain which involves walking over scree slopes and boulder ridden trails.
 The route to the top might be under snow depending upon the conditions and might pose some difficulties.
 The close views of Deotibba, Indrasan and other unnamed peaks will give you a feel of being completely immersed in the lap of the mighty Himalayas.
 This is an experience you will surely cherish all your life.
 We crossover the pass and descend steeply to the grass lands of Shea Gahru.
 This stage would take about 8 hrs or so.

 The last stage of the trek is in the stark and beautiful Lahaul valley and will take us to Chatru from Shea Gahru.
 This is an easy section with a few tricky situations to keep you on your toes.
-From Chatru we board a waiting vehicle to be driven up to the beautiful Chandratal lake where we camp for the night.
+From Chatru we board a waiting vehicle to be driven up to the beautiful Chandratal lake.
 Chandratal is truly a jewel of the mountains being one of the finest high altitude lakes in the country.
-Next day we hike up from the lake to Kunzum La (4600m) through a very scenic landscape.
-Here we board the waiting vehicle and drive to Manali.
+After this we return back to Chatru where we camp for the night.
+The next day we board the waiting vehicle and drive to Manali.

 Alike other treks, even for Chandratal Trek GIO Adventures the assists you with professionally qualified expert guides.
 Our guides will run a small course on climbing techniques to get you to know more about the sport and get comfortable with it.